Our Executive Team

 Denise has a Bachelor of Business and a Graduate Diploma in Accounting.
 She is a Fellow of CPA Australia and a Graduate Member of the Australian Institute of Company Directors.

-As Executive Director, Jenny is responsible for leading the provision of a range of functions including people and safety.
+As Executive Leader, People and Safety, Jenny is responsible for leading the provision of a range of functions including people and safety.

 Jenny began her career within the water and sewerage industry when she joined Brisbane Water in 1998.
 She is an experienced and successful business management professional who has operated at Senior Executive level, with an extensive history of strong leadership and effective management of multi-functional teams.